Investing in farmland funds trumps "The Big Three" investments of our time.

 Current USDA statistics on Bulgaria and Romania.

-Farmland in the northeast Bulgarian "Black Earth" region has averaged an annual increase of 21.9% since 2006.
-Add in the average cash-flow of 6% from leasing, the total annual average return has been 27.9%!
+Farmland in the Eastern European Union member country of Bulgaria has averaged an annual increase of 19% since 2004 and up a total of 298% overall!
 Yet even after these gains the land still is cheap considering its high yield capacity and its relatively low price compared with farmland in Western Europe and the U.S.